by Roop Johnstone

 A motion capture system devised by the Met Office Informatics Lab activated striking mechanisms associated with each ceramic bell generating a continuous chiming whilst each speaker at the 250 delegate conference presented their findings.

 BellHouse also invited Met Office scientists to interact through their work.
 It played video climate data to curious staff and passers by in the main Met Office thoroughfare known as ‘the Street’.
-Some of our favorite data translated into sound included Etna’s volcanic plumes, the European drought of 1976, solar winds, 250 years of English and Welsh anomalies in temperature and precipitation and the Fog of Uncertainty.
+Some of our favourite data translated into sound included Etna’s volcanic plumes, the European drought of 1976, solar winds, 250 years of English and Welsh anomalies in temperature and precipitation and the Fog of Uncertainty.

 In Spring 2016, EUPORIAS, Kaleider and the Met Office made an International Commission Call inviting artists to submit ideas for playable artworks to be debuted at the EUPORIAS General Assembly at The Met Office in October 2016.
 We received over 60 applications worldwide and were overwhelmed with the quality of ideas.
 We commissioned Roop Johnstone from RAMP Ceramics to create his exquisite playable artwork.